 The CFR is the measure of the Council's historic need to borrow for capital purposes.
-As at 31st March 2023 the CFR is forecast to be £208m compared with actual debt of £262m.
-The difference is a temporary 'over-borrowed' position pending future scheduled debt repayments and new prudential borrowing requirements.
-The forecast annual cost of borrowing in 2023/24 is £19.5m rising to £21.5m by 2026/27.
+As at 31st March 2025 the CFR is forecast to be £200m compared with actual debt of £175m.
+The difference is an under-borrowed position using the balance of Council investments to delay the need to take out new external debt.
+The forecast annual cost of borrowing in 2025/26 is £15m rising to £16m by 2028/29.
 The financing costs (external interest and MRP) are met from the revenue budget.

-The planned use of internal cash balances to fund the four-year capital programme will add £124m to the CFR.
-Together with reductions made by MRP, the CFR is forecast to be £304m by the end of the MTFS (31 March 2027).
-Assuming no new borrowing is undertaken in this period, actual debt will by £255m at that time, resulting in an underborrowed position of £49m.
-This can be managed as interest charges for new debt is forecast to continue to be higher than the interest that can be earned on cash balances.
+The planned use of internal cash balances to fund the four-year capital programme will add £84m to the CFR.
+Together with reductions made by MRP, the CFR is forecast to be £266m by the end of the MTFS (31 March 2029).
+Assuming no new borrowing is undertaken in this period, actual debt will by £173m at that time, resulting in an under-borrowed position of

+£93m.
+This can be managed as forecast investment balances exceed this total and that interest charges for new debt is forecast to continue to be higher than the interest that can be earned on cash balances.